 Charlotte Hecht received her B.A. in American Studies from Connecticut College in 2016.
-Before beginning graduate school, she held positions at the Department of the Interior Museum and the Smith College Museum of Art.
-Her interdisciplinary research is broadly focused on visual culture and politics in the United States with a particular emphasis on the relationships between art, the built environment, geographic landscapes, power, and resistance.
-She has recently begun to look at cultural production at and related to landscapes impacted by the cold war legacies of U.S. military and nuclear testing.
-In addition to her research Charlotte is a Wurtele Gallery Teacher at the Yale University Art Gallery and co-coordinates the Public Humanities graduate student working group.
+Prior to graduate school, she held positions at the Department of the Interior Museum and the Smith College Museum of Art.
+Her interdisciplinary research is broadly focused on visual culture and politics in the United States with a particular emphasis on the relationships between art, the built environment, landscape, power, and resistance.
+Her dissertation focuses on cultural production at and related to landscapes impacted by the cold war legacies of U.S. military and nuclear testing.
+In addition to her research Charlotte is a Wurtele Gallery Teacher at the Yale University Art Gallery.